faassen/secretweblog_zola/content/posts/succinct.md

 It use a balanced parenthesis tree to store the XML tree.
 This does not allow one to attach information to nodes such as the XML tag information (i.e. the `p` in `<p>` and `</p>`).
-But you can attach attach information to each node by maintaining a spare rank/select bit vector for each tag that marks the relevant parenthesis with additional information.
+But you can attach information to each node by maintaining a sparse rank/select bit vector for each tag that marks the relevant parenthesis with additional information.

 This rank/select bit vector then allows fundamental new operations: you can "jump" to the first descendant node with a particular tag without having to